“Every wise woman buildeth her house; but the foolish plucketh it down with her hands.” Proverbs 14:1

 Are you building your house or destroying it?
 Choosing wisdom is investing in yourself and your family’s future.

 “Dear Heavenly Father,

-Thank you for reading today’s Christian daily devotional on verses: Proverbs 14:1 and Matthew 7:13-14
+Thank you for reading today’s Christian daily devotional on verse: Proverbs 14:1

 Please check back and see what we have for you tomorrow!